niryariv/opentaba-client/data/contrib/README.md

 ###Contributed gushim mapsThese are gushim maps contributed to the project by various sources.
+Original versions are in original directory.